thegands/portfolio-source/_posts/blog/2016-03-09-deploy-sinatra.md

 5. Visit your newly created application's webpage by clicking the <i class="fa fa-external-link"></i> icon near your application's name in the [OpenShift Dashboard][15].
 If everything went according to plan you should see an all white page with the words "Sinatra is up!".
 Congrats!

 ## Start Coding!
-1. If you used rhc to create your Sinatra application in the previous step, #4, the application code was already cloned to your local drive and you can skip to the next step.
-Otherwise, clone your OpenShift code repo to your local drive using the address from the application's page on your [OpenShift account dashboard][15]: `git clone <Your application's SSH Source Code address>`
+1. Change your directory to the code repo that was cloned by rhc: `cd mysinatraapp`
-2. Change your directory to the cloned code repo and use bundler to ensure you have all the required gems: `bundle install --without production`
+2. Use bundler to ensure you have all the required gems: `bundle install --without production`
 3. Create a migration file: `rake db:create_migration NAME=create_users`
 4. Add code to create a users table into the migration file and make any other desired adjustments.
 5. Push your changes to OpenShift for deployment:
     5. `git add .`
-    5. `git commit -m "First OpenShift push!"`
+    5. `git commit -m "First OpenShift app push!"`
     5. `git push`

 ## Troubleshooting and Maintenance